cloudfoundry/bosh-azure-cpi-release/docs/advanced/azure-stack/README.md

 [Microsoft Azure Stack](https://azure.microsoft.com/en-us/overview/azure-stack/) is a hybrid cloud platform that lets you provide Azure services from your datacenter.
 Learn [how to deploy Azure Stack and offer services](https://docs.microsoft.com/en-us/azure/azure-stack/).

+## Pre-requisites

+  If the Azure Stack is deployed with a trusted certificate, then there is no need to specify the CA Root Certificate and you can skip the section.

+  If a self-signed root certificate is used when deploying Azure Stack, you need to specify the certificate so that the https connection to Azure Stack endpoints can be verified.

+  Three options to get the CA root certificate:

+  * Option 1: Get the CA root certificate from the Azure Stack operator.
+It's recommended.

+  * Option 2: Follow the [doc](https://docs.microsoft.com/en-us/azure/azure-stack/user/azure-stack-version-profiles-azurecli2#trust-the-azure-stack-ca-root-certificate) to get the `/var/lib/waagent/Certificates.pem`, which is the CA root certificate.

+  * Option 3: Run the following Powershell script to export the CA root certificate in PEM format.
+See more in [Export the Azure Stack CA root certificate](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-cli-admin#export-the-azure-stack-ca-root-certificate).

+    ```
+    $label = "AzureStackSelfSignedRootCert"
+    Write-Host "Getting certificate from the current user trusted store with subject CN=$label"
+    $root = Get-ChildItem Cert:\CurrentUser\Root | Where-Object Subject -eq "CN=$label" | select -First 1
+    if (-not $root)
+    {
+        Log-Error "Cerficate with subject CN=$label not found"
+        return
+    }

+    Write-Host "Exporting certificate"
+    Export-Certificate -Type CERT -FilePath root.cer -Cert $root

+    Write-Host "Converting certificate to PEM format"
+    certutil -encode root.cer root.pem
+    ```

 ## Deploy BOSH director

 You need to update the [global configurations](http://bosh.io/docs/azure-cpi.html#global), including setting the `environment` to `AzureStack` and configuring the `azure_stack` properties.